atomicjolt/dangerously-atomic-html/README.md

 * Transform inline styles to react inline styles

 ## Contributing
 Feel free to submit pull requests and we will look at them as soon as we can.
-You must write tests for any new features if your pull request is to be accepted.